 Erick Schmuckal is currently in the Broomfield County Jail.

+On Wednesday, Erick Schmuckal was taken directly from a court hearing to jail.
+He's been ordered to serve 120 days for violating his probation.
+What did he do to earn this sentence?
+According to his attorney, Sean McAllister, he acted as a medical marijuana patient and caregiver -- which he's licensed by the State of Colorado to do.
 The ruling outrages McAllister.
 In his view, "you have a county court judge essentially overruling the constitution -- and doing it in a way they feel totally justified about, because they don't have any respect for the law."

 Effective June 1, 2001, it shall be an exception from the state's criminal laws for any patient or primary care-giver in lawful possession of a registry identification card to engage or assist in the medical use of marijuana, except as otherwise provided in subsections (5) and (8) of this section.